vlalef/SafetyStrapAI/README.md

 - Python 3.9+
 - OpenCV
-- TensorFlow or PyTorch (depending on the model used)
+- TensorFlow
 - NumPy
-- Other dependencies listed in requirements.txt
+- Keras
+- Pillow
+- SciPy

 ### License
  This project is licensed under the GPL-3.0 license.
 Se the `LICENSE` file for more details